Nasreen31/magic-balon-decor/README.md

 <h2>Unfixed bugs</h2>

-In the hosted website the logo of the company on the navbar is not visible but when serving it (python3 -m http.server) the logo is visible.
+The text inside the decoration info on the birthdaypage feels a bit off when seen on phonescreen.